bphariharan1301/Django-Blog/README.md

 # Django-Blog
 Creating a blog using Django
-Just a simple One 😅😅 😂😂
+Just a simple One
-Will be creating another with more style 😎😎😎
+Will be creating another with more style
+To run this use
+python manage.py runserver